tuchk4/awesome-create-react-app/README.md

 ### How to use custom babel presets

-It is not possible unitl [Adding support for custom babel configuration #1357](https://github.com/facebookincubator/create-react-app/pull/1357)
+Create React App [doesn’t support decorator syntax](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#can-i-use-decorators) at the moment.

+There are PR [Adding support for custom babel configuration #1357](https://github.com/facebookincubator/create-react-app/pull/1357).
 If that PR will be merged then:

 - [Decorators](https://www.npmjs.com/package/babel-plugin-transform-decorators )
 - Features from [stage-0 preset](https://babeljs.io/docs/plugins/preset-stage-0/)